Alona Rodeh: Video games

+Awards and recognition

 Rodeh was the recipient of the 2011 Young Artist Prize from the Israeli Ministry of Culture and Sport.
 She also won various stipends from Stiftung Kunstfonds Bonn (2019), the Berlin Senate for Culture and Europe (2019, 2017), the Israel Lottery Council for Culture and Arts (2014, 2012), Artis (2013, 2010, 2008), Rabinovich Foundation (2013, 2012) Outset Israel (2013) and the Ostrovsky Family Fund (2013) and others.
 Fellowships included, among others, a six months residency at the Berlin Fire Brigade (in the frame of KUNSTrePUBLIK and ZK/U Artist Dis-Placement Residency), and a year-long residency at Künstlerhaus Bethanien, Berlin.

 Rodeh is represented by Christine König Galerie, Vienna and Rosenfeld Gallery, Tel Aviv.